JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 | **E_INVALIDARG** | Invaid argument |
 | **E_OUTOFMEMORY** | Insufficient memory is available. |

-#### Remarks

-There is an curious problem: In my computer, the scaling ratio is 1.75, and **InsertImage** uses that ratio by default. **InsertObject** scales the image, but using a ratio of 1.68, and **drag and drop** scales the image, but using a ratio of 1.24.
-So you get different image sizes depending of the method that you use.

 ---

 Overloaded method that replaces the selection with a blob that displays an image.
 Uses HIMETRIC units.